Serving

 3. Crush GARLIC, slice and chop small.
 Mix with Leeks.

-4. Cut CARROTS into 1 inch lengths.
+4. Peel CARROTS and cut into 1 inch lengths.
 Cut CELERY into 1/4 inch slices.
 Chop Parsley and Marjoram small.
 Mix all.

-5. Peel TOMATOES, slice thick and cut slices into quarters.
+5. Scald TOMATOES 1 minute in boiling water, then quench in cold water.
+Peel, slice thick and cut slices into quarters.

-8. Stir in Beef, Guinness and Sugar.
-Bring to a boil and simmer covered for about an hour.
+3. Stir in Beef, Guinness and Sugar.
+Add water as needed to not quite cover the beef.
+Bring to a boil and simmer covered for about 2 hours, or until beef is nearly tender, stirring now and then.

-9. Stir in Carrot mix and Tomatoes.
-Season with Salt and Pepper, cover and simmer for about another hour or until beef is tender.
+4. Stir in Carrot mix and Tomatoes.
+Season with Salt and Pepper, cover and simmer for about 30 minutes, or until beef is tender.

 NOTES: